poweroutlet2/openground/docs/docs/commands/list-libraries.md

 ## List Raw Libraries

-List libraries that have been extracted but not yet ingested into the database.
+List libraries that have been extracted but not yet embedded into the database.

 ### Usage